Table of Contents

 - Treatment of Urinary Tract Infections in Children

-Definition and Epidemiology of Urinary Tract Infection in Children
+Definition of Urinary Tract Infection in Children

+Urinary tract infection (UTI) is one of the most common pediatric infections.
+It distresses the child, concerns the parents, and may cause permanent kidney damage.
+Prompt diagnosis and effective treatment of a febrile UTI may prevent acute discomfort and, in patients with recurrent infections, kidney damage.
 Urinary tract infections are caused by different bacterial etiologies and cause inflammation of the lower urinary tract in a child.
 Children can develop acute cystitis, or the infection can ascend through the ureters.
 Ascending urinary tract infections can present with pyelonephritis.

 The risk of urinary tract infections in the first three months of life seems to be higher in uncircumcised boys.
 Additionally, the risk of urinary tract infections in boys is higher compared to girls in the first year of life.
 After that, girls become more likely to develop urinary tract infections, similar to adults.